 At only seven stitches high, this Basic Block design contains two complete letter sets.
 The first uses both full and partial cross stitches, resulting in smoother curves, while the second uses only full stitches, giving a more traditional look.
 Both are easy to stitch.

 A new window (or tab) will open so you can keep your place here.

-Click here or on the picture above for a printable PDF pattern for Basic Block Alphabet Design 21.
+Click here or on the picture above for a printable PDF pattern.
 A new window (or tab) will open so you can keep your place here.

 Every cross stitcher eventually needs a collection of basic alphabets that can be easily applied to a variety of projects.
 It is easy to find letters to use when you have lots of space, but when the available area is tight, your task is more difficult.

 When stitched on 14-count evenweave fabric using DMC floss, use: